Bathing water results

 Bathing waters are normally only tested during the summer months.

 Results are posted in prominent positions around the bathing beaches.
 Results are also published by the Environment Agency.

-Currently, according to the Environment Agency, the bathing waters in Lake Windermere at Lakeside YMCA, Millerground Landing, Rayrigg Meadow and Fellfoot have all been classified as Excellent for the 2018 bathing season.
+According to the Environment Agency, the bathing waters in Lake Windermere at Lakeside YMCA, Millerground Landing, Rayrigg Meadow and Fellfoot were all classified as Excellent for the 2018 bathing season.

 Blue green algae

 Blue green algae can make you feel quite ill if swallowed or even by just swimming in it.